mehmettemizkan/Javascript-Apps/1-counter/readme.md

 ## Contributing

 Feel free to contribute to the development of this Counter App.
 Whether you want to add new features, fix bugs, or enhance the user interface, your contributions are welcome.

-## License

-This Counter App is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for your own projects.

 Happy counting! 🚀